MGQ-EX/Paradox/README.txt

-    UseJobChangePercents=   Changes How Paradox Displays Job Change Information False                   Displays Information Using The Rank System (Default) True                    Displays Information Using Dargoth's Percentage Chart *Note 1: Percentages Are A Work Of Love, I Won't Correct Errors In Them Just In The System That Offers The Alternative View *Note 2: This Does Not Effect Entries In The Database
+    UseJobChangePercents=   Changes How Paradox Displays Job Change Information False                   Displays Information Using The Rank System (Default) True                    Displays Information Using Dargoth's Chart
+    *Note 1: Percentages Are A Work Of Love, I Won't Correct Errors In Them Just In The System That Offers The Alternative View *Note 2: This Does Not Effect Entries In The Database

     Enable_DTP_HP=        Determines How Health Bars Are Displayed For Enemies (Required For All Sub Settings)
     False                 Not Displayed (Default)
     True                  Displayed